Who We Are

 Editor, Poetry Editor

-A Philadelphia native who’s loved poetry since childhood, Jed studied Creative Writing at Tufts University, then trained in medicine and psychiatry, and has maintained a therapy practice in Seattle for many years.
-He’s author of Watching the Perseids (Sacramento Poetry Center Book Award), The Marriage of Space and Time (MoonPath Press), and out in 2024, Learning to Hold (Wandering Aengus Press Editors’ Award).
-Poems have won Southern Indiana Review’s Mary C. Mohr Award, the Prime Number Magazine Award, The Southeast Review’s Gearhart Prize, and The Briar Cliff Review’s Annual Poetry Contest.
-His work has appeared in Prairie Schooner, Poetry Northwest, Rattle, The American Journal of Poetry, RHINO, Crab Creek Review, The Greensboro Review, many other journals, and several anthologies. https://www.jedmyers.com/
+A Philadelphia native who’s loved poetry since childhood, Jed studied Creative Writing at Tufts University, then trained in medicine and psychiatry, and maintained a therapy practice in Seattle for nearly four decades until his recent retirement.
+He’s author of Watching the Perseids (Sacramento Poetry Center Book Award), The Marriage of Space and Time (MoonPath Press), Learning to Hold (Wandering Aengus Press Editors’ Award), and, out in 2026, Can’t Be Far (MoonPath Press Sally Albiso Award finalist).
+Jed’s had six chapbooks published, most recently Anyone’s Dust (Sundress Chapbook Editor’s Choice Award).
+Poems have won awards from Southern Indiana Review, Prime Number Magazine, The Southeast Review, Northwest Review, River Heron Review, and others.
+His work has appeared in Prairie Schooner, Poetry Northwest, Rattle, RHINO, The Poetry Review, The Greensboro Review, many other journals, and numerous anthologies.
+He is married to Bracken’s founder, the writer Alina Rios. https://www.jedmyers.com/

 Kate Deimling